ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

-# You Must Not Ne Ignorable.
+# You Must Not Be Ignorable.

 With: compiler vendors ⸺ especially the big ones ⸺ getting more and more serious about telling people to *Do It In The Standard Or #$&^!
 Off* (with some exceptions); pressure being applied to have greater and greater consensus in the standard itself making that bar higher and higher; and, vendors and individuals getting more and more pissed off about changes to C jeopardizing their implementation efforts and what they view as the integrity of the C language, extensions and changes are more at risk now than ever.
 Please.
 Please, please, prettiest of pleases.